evoila/osb-docs/pages/deploy-service-broker-locally.md

 # How to depoly a service broker on your local machine with bosh-lite
 This tutorial describes how to set up a service broker locally with bosh-lite.
 It is focused on deploying a already created project based on osb-core.
- After following these steps you should be able to use your service broker to deploy a service on bosh-lite, mange it with the service-broker dashboard, safe credentials in Credhub and use Uaa to authenticate users.
+After following these steps you should be able to use your service broker to deploy a service on bosh-lite, manage it with the service-broker dashboard, save credentials in Credhub and use Uaa to authenticate users.
 Uaa and credhub are being deployed as a part of Bosh-lite.

 ## Prerequisite
 Before deploying your service broker you need a running bosh-lite, a mongoDB instance and the bosh release you wish to deploy.
 Note your service broker may needs to implement some feature to handle deployments correctly.
 If you don't have deployed bosh-lite yet, refer to the bosh documentation for instructions.
-For a mongoDB deployment I recommend a docker container.
-We are hosting a docker compose file on github, that contains everything you possibly need.
-Refere [here](configure-service-broker.md#basic-configuration)
+For a mongoDB deployment a quick solution is docker.
+Read [here](https://phoenixnap.com/kb/docker-mongodb) on how to host mongoDB on docker.

 ## Bosh-lite config and service broker connection
 This subsection explains all necessary configuration for deploying a service on bosh-lite with a service broker.

 ### Connect the service-broker to bosh-lite
-To use your service broker to depoy services on bosh-lite you need configure it in your application.yml file, like this:
+To use your service broker to deploy services on bosh-lite you need configure it in your application.yml file, like this:
 ```yaml
 bosh:
   host: 192.168.50.6